RenukaPrasad-VS/Dofbot_gesture_control/README.md

-# 🤖 Yahboom DOFBOT – ROS 2 Vision-Based Pick & Place
+# 🤖  DOFBOT – ROS 2 Vision-Based Pick & Place

 This repository contains a complete **ROS 2 (Humble)** software stack for the **Yahboom DOFBOT 6-DOF robotic arm**, supporting **simulation and real-hardware execution**, **MoveIt 2 motion planning**, and **vision-based pick and place** using an **Intel RealSense RGB-D camera**.